graphql-aspnet/graphql-aspnet.github.io/docs/advanced/graph-action-results.md

             _errorCode = errorCode ??
 Constants.ErrorCodes.ACCESS_DENIED;
         }

-        public Task Complete(ResolutionContext context)
+        public Task CompleteAsync(ResolutionContext context)
         {
-            context.Messages.Critical(
+            // add an error message to the response context.Messages.Critical(
                    _errorMessage,
                    _errorCode,
                    context.Request.Origin);

+            // instruct graphql to stop processing this field
+            // and its children
             context.Cancel();
             return Task.CompletedTask;
         }
     }
 ```

 The result takes in an optional error message and code, providing defaults if not supplied.
-Then on `Complete` it adds the message to the context and cancels its execution.
+Then on `CompleteAsync` it adds the message to the context and cancels its execution.